 A question I get asked a lot is if I take detail photos?
 100% I do!
 I don’t post them on social media or market them because I want to work exclusively with couples who truly value real moments and wedding photojournalism.

 Venue decor and reception details are captured at every wedding.
-As far as jewelry, shoes, bouquet, cufflinks, etc. I will talk to you two about those in great details as we get closer to the day.
-I then work very hard to capture the details that are important to you in real moments.
+As far as jewelry, shoes, bouquet, cufflinks, etc. I will talk to you two about those as we get closer to the day.
+I then work very hard to capture the details that are important to you in real moments, as you use them.
 It could be you showing your family heirloom off to a friend or a photo of your ring while you’re petting a horse.
 I personally find that when a detail is incorporated into an actual moment from your wedding day, it carries more meaning then if it’s just sitting on a table.
-If you want standard Pinterest style details of the items you’ll be wearing, that isn’t a problem.
-It does generally require some extra time if you don’t want to sacrifice photojournalistic coverage though.
+If you would like stagnant detail style photos as shown below, it’s not a problem, but we should definitely make sure we account for that time where I’ll be out of the room and away from the moments you’re probably hiring me to capture.
+Stagnant detail photos typically remove me from the room for about 15-20 minutes.

 Perfect Wedding Day Timeline in Summary